 The Stanley Hotel isn’t just known for its spooky haunts, however.
 The 142-room hotel offers panoramic views of Estes Park and its jagged peaks.
 Whether you’re in it for the fright or a relaxing stay, the Stanley Hotel will provide a unique experience to any visitor.

 Insider Tip: Planning on seeking out the scariest ghost tours this fall?
-Check out our blog about the top 13 ghost tours around the state of Colorado!
+Check out our blog about the best 13 ghost tours around the state of Colorado!

 There’s no better way to enjoy the beautiful fall weather than by taking a walking brewery tour in downtown Colorado Springs!
-You’ll visit four amazing craft breweries in only three hours.
-Each brewery will serve up a flight of up to four different types of beer along with food pairings.
-You’ll try between 14-16 types of beer!
+You’ll visit three amazing craft breweries in only two-and-a-half hours.
+You’ll enjoy at least 10 different artisan beers along the way while learning about the brewing process and local history from your expert Tour Leader.
 Purchase tickets to the public tour that runs every Saturday, or get a group together and plan a private event!

 Insider Tip: You can give this tour as a gift!
 Our gift cards can be purchased in any amount, applied toward any tour on our calendar.